40 Greatest Screenwriters of all timeby rfakhre | created - 21 Sep 2016 | updated - 24 Sep 2016 | Public

 36. Joel Coen

 Joel Coen was born on November 29, 1954 in Minneapolis, Minnesota, USA as Joel Daniel Coen.
-He is a producer and writer, known for Fargo (1996), A Serious Man (2009) and Inside Llewyn Davis (2013).
+He is a producer and writer, known for The Ballad of Buster Scruggs (2018), A Serious Man (2009) and Inside Llewyn Davis (2013).
 He has been married to Frances McDormand since April 1, 1984.
-They have one child.
+They have one ...

 "I always figured when I got older, God would sorta come inta my life somehow.
 And he didn't.
 I don't blame him.
 If I was him I would have the same opinion of me that he does." - Ed Tom Bell(No Country for Old Men (2007))